beauregard-joshua/Into-The-Abyss-Story/characters/pcs/dad.md

 * The first weapon Dad found in the Underdark he named "Dr. Lobotomy".
 Based on his level of intelligence, it is possible that he has had a lobotomy himself or knows someone who has had one.
 * After escaping Sloobludop, the party realized that they had lost Buppido and Stool.
 Dad expressed his thoughts that, while he was sad that Stool was gone because we was a fine companion, he kindly said that it was for the best that Buppido did not return, seeing as he always acted as a loner.
 This was his polite way of saying good riddance to Buppido, who Dad did not like.
 * While fighting the gnolls in the tunnels, Dad nearly single-handedly defeated all of the ordinary gnolls by himself b going into a rage.
 He did request healing from Groggle, but it turned out that even without the healing he would have survived.
+* Dad has expressed knowledge of hard rock as a musical genre, specifically when he referred to the song *Back in Black* by *AC/DC*.
+He mistakenly referred to it as heavy metal music in the moment.